Costa Rica World Cup Fixtures, Squad, Group, Guide - World Soccer

 Costa Rica World Cup Friendlies

 Costa Rica played against Scotland on the 23rd of March and secure a 1-0 victory.
 They then lost to Tunisia by the same scoreline on the 27th.
-They then play Northern Ireland, England, and Belgium within the space of eight days.
+They beat Northern Ireland 3-0 but lost to England 2-0 yesterday.
+They then lost 4-1 to Belgium.

 - 23rd March – Scotland (won 1-0)